drbean/curriculum/speaking/test/general/slides.md

 * Doesn't try hard
 * Does no homework
-* Not in class each week
+* Not accessing the course each week
 * _Aces_ TOEIC practice test Week 9, 18

-⇒ Not a good grade, might even fail
+⇒ ot good, might even fail on real test

 ## Moral of the story: test success does not equal life success